WRuman/kanclone/README.md

 Meteor javascript framework.
 There are branches for each phase of the project and each phase introduces or discusses a new concept in Meteor.

-This project currently targets Meteor version 1.2.
+This project currently targets Meteor version 1.2, and each "phase" listed corresponds to a git branch.

 ## Phase 0
 Getting familiar with the project layout